DeeboyEdx/speech2input/README.md

        You say: "*tell my computer to* type **it is a lovely day period mark**"

-       type.py will recieve: "-v **it is a lovely day period mark**" (-v being the verbatim flag) which it will then format the string nicely and simulate the key presses to type it out on your computer.  "**It is a lovely day.**"
+       type.py will receive: "-v **it is a lovely day period mark**" (-v being the verbatim flag) which it will then format the string nicely and simulate the key presses to type it out on your computer.  "**It is a lovely day.**"

     - within the "Listen for" field, the `*` is a throw-away catch-all.
 It's only purpose is for matching miscellaneous phrases, not for capturing text.
 For example...
       1. You say: "*tell my computer to* lower the gosh darn **volume to 20 percent**"